-On this page you find more information on LIGA’s ongoing research projects.
+On this page you find more information on LIGA’s ongoing (and past) research projects.

 STaR-AD: The role of short tandem repeats in Alzheimer’s disease

 Tandem repeats are types of repetitive elements in the human genome that are arranged in a tandem (i.e. head-to-tail) pattern of variable motif size.
 Although a disease-causing role of longer-than-normal short tandem repeats (STRs) has been established for nearly three dozen disorders, systematic research into the role of STRs in human disease was hindered until recently by limitations of both sequencing technology and downstream computational analyses.
 In the “STaR-AD” project, we will systematically investigate the potential role of STR expansions in contributing to AD liability.
 In collaboration with partners at the Competence Center for Genomic Analysis at UKSH-Campus Kiel as well as several collaborators in the US, France and Australia, the LIGA-led study aims to shed new light on the role that STRs play in the onset and progression of Alzheimer’s disease.
 STaR-AD is also linked to the “Alzheimer’s Genome Project”, led by long-standing LIGA collaborator Prof. Rudolph Tanzi at Harvard Medical School.
 Within LIGA, Valerija Dobricic will serve as the overarching Principal Investigator of this exciting new project which is the first of its type in Alzheimer’s disease.
 See also this link for a press release of University of Lübeck on STaR-AD (in German).
 Funding: DFG (from January 1, 2022 – June 30, 2025).

 CIRCUITS-AD: Identifying novel epigenetic biomarkers of human cognitive aging